 2.2.7 Acquisition

 Acquisition is the establishment of a communication link between a spacecraft and an earth station that permits the uninterrupted flow of data between spacecraft and earth station.
-For deep-space missions, DRS missions, manned near-Earth missions, and missions that are accomplished in real-time, acquisition is a key element in the communication sequence of events.
+For deep-space missions, DRS missions, human near-Earth missions, and missions that are accomplished in real-time, acquisition is a key element in the communication sequence of events.

 Most space research communications require coherent operations to provide important tracking data of the spacecraft.
 For these operations, a forward link from an earth station to a spacecraft must first be acquired prior to return link acquisition and subsequent data flow from between the spacecraft and the earth station.
 This allows the spacecraft return carrier frequency and PN (range) code to be coherently related and locked to the received forward link signal from the earth station.
 DRS operations have the additional complexity of having to route the forward and return link signals through the DRS.

 Non-coherent operations do not require acquisition of the forward carrier frequency and code prior to return signal initiation.
 The spacecraft transmits in the direction of a receiving earth station an e.i.r.p. compatible with its data rate.
-A priori knowledge of the spacecraft local oscillator frequency permits the earth station (or DRS) to search, acquire and lock to the incoming signal.
+A priori knowledge of the spacecraft local oscillator frequency permits the earth station (or DRS) to search, acquire, and lock to the incoming signal.
 One-way Doppler is based on received frequency and tolerance of the spacecraft local oscillator.

 The duration of time for an acquisition sequence is generally short, of the order of 5 to10 s.
 However, during interference events, which can cause loss of signal or unlocking of the signal carrier from the carrier tracking loop, minutes can elapse before reacquisition of the signal is established.